Blanche Chapman

 Blanche Chapman (November 1, 1851 – December 7, 1941) was an American actress.
-She started in numerous Gilbert and Sullivan productions.
+She starred in numerous Gilbert and Sullivan productions.

 Early life

 Blanche Chapman was born in November 1851 in Covington, Kentucky.
 At age sixteen, she went to school at a convent.
 Her classmate was Marion Booth, who was related to John Wilkes Booth.

 Chapman was raised in a theater family.
-Her great-great grandfather was Thomas Chapman.
+Her great-great-grandfather was Thomas Chapman.
 Her grandfather, Samuel Chapman, was an actor in Covent Garden.
 He father brought a three-month old Chapman on stage during his performance in "Mr. and Mrs. Peter White."
+Her sister, Ella Chapman, was also an actress with whom she starred in works in theaters managed by John T. Ford.

 Career and life

 Early in her career, she performed alongside Dion Boucicault, John T. Raymond, Edwin Booth, John McCullough, and Joseph Jefferson.
 In 1874, she and her sister performed as "The Beautiful Chapman Sisters" at the Metropolitan Theatre in San Francisco.
 It was during a performance at the theater, when David Belasco made his debut as a fill in for the sisters during a costume change.

 In 1875, Chapman married Henry Clay Ford.
 He was the manager of the Lincoln Theatre.
 The couple had three children: playwright and novelist Harry Chapman Ford, drama teacher Frank Ford, and actor manager George Ford.
 George's wife was comedy actress Helen Ford.
 They lived in Logan Circle in Washington, D.C.

 Chapman performed regularly in New York.
 In the early 20th-century, after Henry retired from the theater, the family moved to New York City, followed by Rutherford, New Jersey.